Bedding sales up, dollars down in '01

 Price point erosion, a heavily promotional environment and a shift in consumer spending toward lower-priced goods took their toll on overall bedding sales figures in 2001.
 More units were sold than in 2000 but for less money, resulting in declining numbers across the board, according to Home Textiles Today's exclusive survey, The Facts: Bedding.

 The survey revealed that sales fell $200 million in 2001 to $6.5 billion, a 3 percent drop from 2000.
 In particular, the recession was exacerbated by the fallout from the Sept.
 11 terrorist attacks.
 And as Scott Shimizu, executive vp of sales and marketing for New York-based Pillowtex Corp., noted, "Price erosion, excess capacity and excess supply all led to lower prices and lack of demand.
 It was a tough year."

 According to The Facts, the drop in sales was especially felt by single-unit home specialty stores and catalogs/online merchants, which fell by 3 percent and 11.8 percent, respectively.

-"The drop-off [in the overall sales numbers] isn't surprising," said Bob Dale, president of WestPoint Stevens' Bed and Bath division, which is based in New York.
+"The dropoff [in the overall sales numbers] isn't surprising," said Bob Dale, president of WestPoint Stevens' Bed and Bath division, which is based here.
 "The industry has gone through a lot of price erosion as well as the elimination of several companies."